Plans and Reports

 Scorecards and Evaluations

 The Department of Energy is regularly evaluated on its progress toward meeting sustainability goals.
-In this second annual public posting of Federal agency scorecards, the Fiscal Year (FY) 2011 scorecard serves as an important benchmark to see where DOE has been successful in achieving its sustainability goals, reducing pollution, cutting costs, and identifying opportunities for improvement.
+In this third annual public posting of Federal agency scorecards, the Fiscal Year (FY) 2012 scorecard serves as an important benchmark to see where DOE has been successful in achieving its sustainability goals, reducing emissions, cutting costs, and identifying opportunities for improvement.

-President Obama made clear that Federal agencies must lead by example in clean energy and directed each agency to set aggressive targets for saving energy and water, reducing greenhouse gas emissions, limiting pollution, and reducing waste.
-Based on benchmarks in the FY 2011 scorecard, DOE will update its Strategic Sustainability Performance Plan to continue building on accomplishments and find better ways to meet and exceed its clean energy goals.
+The Federal government must lead by example, thus agencies set and strive to meet aggressive targets for saving energy and water, reducing greenhouse gas emissions, and reducing waste.
+Based on benchmarks in the FY 2012 scorecard, DOE will update its annual Strategic Sustainability Performance Plan to continue building on accomplishments and find additional ways to meet and exceed its clean energy goals.

-The FY 2011 scorecard shows DOE is making great progress in many areas, but still has room to improve — such as promoting sustainable green buildings.
-While newer facilities use world-leading energy efficiency technologies, approximately 25% of DOE buildings are more than 50 years old.
-DOE continues to make significant progress in decommissioning and demolishing inefficient, excess facilities, but as this scorecard shows, the Department still has more work to do.
+The FY 2012 scorecard shows DOE is making great progress in many areas, but still has room to improve.
+While newer facilities use world-leading energy efficiency technologies, approximately 25 percent of DOE buildings are more than 50 years old.
+DOE continues to make significant progress in decommissioning and demolishing inefficient, excess facilities, and will strive to make its existing building stock more energy efficient and sustainable.

-The scorecard shows that DOE reduced petroleum use overall by 5%, but this reduction is actually much more significant when put in context.
+The FY 2012 scorecard also shows that DOE reduced petroleum use by 8 percent relative to the FY 2005 baseline.
+This represents a 3 percent improvement from FY 2011.
+While this progress did not meet the interim target, the reduction is significant considering DOE's often energy intensive mission activities.
 Over the past three years, the Department dramatically accelerated the pace and scale of cleanup operations at Cold War nuclear sites, which necessarily rely on petroleum-intensive heavy machinery and construction equipment.
-Outside of these environmental cleanups, the Department reduced petroleum use by nearly 15% through aggressive deployment of more efficient and alternative fueled vehicles.
+As these activities wind down, the Department should see a marked reduction in petroleum use.

 Greenhouse Gas Inventories